Shop Mead Wine Online.

 WHAT IS MEAD?

-With the resurgence in home brewing and drinks outside of the traditional spirits, an old honey-wine has regained its rightful place in popularity: mead.
+With the resurgence in home brewing and drinks outside of the traditional spirits, an old honey-based beverage has regained its rightful place in popularity: traditional mead.
 Mead has a long and interesting history that is still going with festivals, DIY culture, and wineries.
 You’re here because you’re curious about mead, driven by the renewed interest, and probably seeing it offered in more and more places as an exquisite addition to a meal or at a tasting fair.
 So, what is mead?

 We think that is well said.
 Mead pre-dates other alcohols.
 We spend time trying to describe how mead compares to beer or wine but really we should be talking about how beer or wine compares to mead.
 Mead is the father of all alcoholic beverages.
 There is a lot of lore in mead history about its medicinal qualities.
 Encyclopaedia Britannica writes about this history in their answer to the the question; what is mead?